 Gentle Handling

-Old photographs are often brittle and susceptible to damage from the natural oils and dirt on our hands.
+Old photographs are often brittle and susceptible to damage from natural oils and dirt.
 Always wear clean white cotton gloves when handling your photos, especially those that are very old or sensitive.
-If you’re working with extremely delicate items, consider placing them in acid-free protective sheets or paper before scanning to create an extra layer of protection.
+For extremely delicate items, consider placing them in acid-free protective sheets or paper before scanning for an extra layer of protection.

 Cleaning Your Photos and Scanner